endes0/haxe-matrix-im/README.md

 # haxe-matrix-im

 Implementation of client-server matrix API in haxe using akifox-asynchttp.
 Because of it, tecnically only works on **CPP/NEKO/JAVA/FLASH** and not in **JAVASCRIPT** because **JAVASCRIPT** only support *POST and Get* Methods.
-But, is only tested on neko Platform, if you test in other, let me know.
+But, is only tested on neko platform, if you test in other, let me know.

 ## Usage
 Importing: